radioactive17/CricBee/README.md

 ```

 ## Setup Database
 You code wont be executed until you set up your database.
 Following are the steps to setup your database for PostgreSQL.
-Create a database named Cricbee and change the settings.py file in Cricbee directory accordingly.
+1. Create a database named Cricbee in the PostgreSQL
+2. Change the settings.py file in Cricbee directory accordingly.
 ```python
 DATABASES = {
     'default': {